maxwolf621/Notes/SpringNote/SpringWithDatabase/@Transaction.md

 Start a new transaction if the `@Transaction(NESTED)` gets called without an active transaction.

-If it gets called with an active transaction, Spring sets a savepoint and rolls back to that savepoint if an Exception occurs.
+If it gets called with an active transaction, Spring sets a save point and rolls back to that save point if an Exception occurs.

 #### REQUIRES_NEW vs NESTED